In this video, George Kuh (NILOA) describes deep, integrative learning.

 While the four proposed integrative learning outcomes are clearly represented across the General Education curriculum, there is currently no formal vehicle to evaluate student achievement of the new objectives.
 A developing rubric for doing so, however, is linked below.
 Rubrics also exist for evaluating student writing assignments, presentations, and critical thinking, and faculty teaching pilots are expected to utilize them as appropriate.
 In this way, student performance can inform future discussions about viability if the integrative course idea.

-JMU General Education Integrative Rubric is located here.
+View the JMU General Education Integrative Rubric (PDF)

 Frequently Asked Questions